OpenMTC/OpenMTC/apps/OrionContextBroker/README.md

 # Introduction

-OrionContextBroker is an OpenMTC AE to forward OpenMTC sensor data (via Subscription) to an instance of the Orion Context Broker.
+OrionContextBroker (OCB) is an OpenMTC AE to forward OpenMTC sensor data (via Subscription) to an instance of the Orion Context Broker.
 Additionally OpenMTC actuators are handled by forwarding changes on the OCB side via OpenMTC to the actuator.
 All Content Instances are expected to use the SenML format.
 It is possible to connect the AE either to an OpenMTC Gateway or an OpenMTC Backend.

 # Getting started